gseidler/The-MSX-Red-Book/the_msx_red_book.md

 Mode Register 6 defines the starting address of the Sprite Pattern Table in the VDP VRAM.
 The three available bits only specify positions 00BB B000 0000 0000 of the full address so register contents of 07H would result in a base address of 3800H.

-## <a name="moderegister7"></a>Mode Register 7
+## <a name="mode_register_7"></a>Mode Register 7

 <a name="figure16"></a>![][CH02F16]

 **Figure 16**

 The Border Colour bits determine the colour of the region surrounding the active video area in all four VDP modes.
-They also determine the colour of all 0 pixels on the screen in [40x24 Text Mode](#40x24textmode).
+They also determine the colour of all 0 pixels on the screen in [40x24 Text Mode](#40x24_text_mode).
 Note that the border region actually extends across the entire screen but will only become visible in the active area if the overlying pixel is transparent.

-The Text Colour 1 bits determine the colour of all 1 pixels in [40x24 Text Mode](#40x24textmode).
+The Text Colour 1 bits determine the colour of all 1 pixels in [40x24 Text Mode](#40x24_text_mode).
 They have no effect in the other three modes where greater flexibility is provided through the use of the Colour Table.
 The VDP colour codes are:

     0 Transparent  4 Dark Blue   8 Red           12 Dark Green
     1 Black        5 Light Blue  9 Bright Red    13 Purple
     2 Green        6 Dark Red   10 Yellow        14 Grey
     3 Light Green  7 Sky Blue   11 Light Yellow  15 White

-## <a name="screenmodes"></a>Screen Modes
+## <a name="screen_modes"></a>Screen Modes

 The VDP has four operating modes, each one offering a slightly different set of capabilities.
 Generally speaking, as the resolution goes up the price to be paid in VRAM size and updating complexity also increases.
 In a dedicated application these associated hardware and software costs are important considerations.
 For an MSX machine they are irrelevant, it therefore seems a pity that a greater attempt was not made to standardize on one particular mode.
-The [Graphics Mode](#graphicsmode) is capable of adequately performing all the functions of the other modes with only minor reservations.
+The [Graphics Mode](#graphics_mode) is capable of adequately performing all the functions of the other modes with only minor reservations.

 An added difficulty in using the VDP arises because insufficient allowance was made in its design for the overscanning used by most televisions.
 The resulting loss of characters at the screen edges has forced all the video-related MSX software into being based on peculiar screen sizes.
-UK machines normally use only the central thirty-seven characters available in [40x24 Text Mode](#40x24textmode).
+UK machines normally use only the central thirty-seven characters available in [40x24 Text Mode](#40x24_text_mode).
 Japanese machines, with NTSC (National Television Standards Committee) video outputs, use the central thirty-nine characters.

 The central element in the VDP, from the programmer's point of view, is the Name Table.
 This is a simple list of single- byte character codes held in VRAM.
-It is 960 bytes long in [40x24 Text Mode](#40x24textmode), 768 bytes long in [32x24 Text Mode](#32x24textmode), [Graphics Mode](#graphicsmode) and [Multicolour Mode](#multicolourmode).
+It is 960 bytes long in [40x24 Text Mode](#40x24_text_mode), 768 bytes long in [32x24 Text Mode](#32x24_text_mode), [Graphics Mode](#graphics_mode) and [Multicolour Mode](#multicolour_mode).
 Each position in the Name Table corresponds to a particular location on the screen.

 During a video frame the VDP will sequentially read every character code from the Name Table, starting at the base.
 As each character code is read the corresponding 8x8 pattern of pixels is looked up in the Character Pattern Table and displayed on the screen.
 The appearance of the screen can thus be modified by either changing the character codes in the Name Table or the pixel patterns in the Character Pattern Table.

 Note that the VDP has no hardware cursor facility, if one is required it must be software generated.

-## <a name="40x24textmode"></a>40x24 Text Mode
+## <a name="40x24_text_mode"></a>40x24 Text Mode

 The Name Table occupies 960 bytes of VRAM from 0000H to 03BFH: